-For instance, a quick review of current research shows that manipulation treatment reduces a patient's length of hospital stay, duration of IV antibiotics, and incidence of respiratory failure or death.1 Another recent study found that adjustments to T9 T10 (innervation adrenals) impacted cortisol numbers to such a degree that it affects even “far removed” conditions such as tonsilitis.2 Over the years I have repeatedly seen evidence, both in my clinic and in studies, of the effect of spinal health on overall immunity, including outcomes in flu epidemics.3
+For instance, a quick review of current research shows that manipulation treatment reduces a patient's length of hospital stay, duration of IV antibiotics, and incidence of respiratory failure or death.1 Another recent study found that adjustments to T9-T10 (innervation adrenals) impacted cortisol numbers to such a degree that it affects even “far-removed” conditions such as tonsilitis.2 Over the years, I have repeatedly seen evidence—both in my clinic and in studies—of the effect of spinal health on overall immunity, including outcomes in flu epidemics.3

-Managing Acute Inflammation
+Managing Pain and Inflammation

 It is so easy to overwhelm a patient with all this, so keep it simple.
-It’s a three-stage process: first, get the patient out of pain and loss of function, then complete the healing cycle so this condition doesn’t return, and finally optimize health on all fronts.
+It’s a three-stage process: First, get the patient out of pain and loss of function, then complete the healing cycle so this condition doesn’t return, and finally optimize health on all fronts.
 The healthy MSK system then rewards the patient by allowing freedom for a variety of exercise with all its benefits, proper neurological input to all other systems, and reduction of injuries.

-It doesn’t have to be complicated.
-For acute pain/inflammation, we use a proprietary pack of nutraceuticals that contains curcumin, proteolytic enzymes, flavonoids, GABA and glycine for pain and spasms.
+Once again, treatment doesn’t have to be complicated.
+For acute pain or inflammation, we use a proprietary pack of nutraceuticals that contains curcumin, proteolytic enzymes, flavonoids, GABA and glycine for pain and spasms.

-When appropriate, we use collagen in the proprietary form of FORTIGEL®, whose benefits have been demonstrated by studies led by Harvard Medical School and Tufts Medical Center.4 This collagen blend also includes a patented form of hyaluronic acid (Mobilee®), which has a long track record in the orthopedic world.
-Last but not least, type I collagen is also included to rebuild, stretch, bend, flex and boost resilience.5
+When appropriate, we use collagen in the proprietary form of FORTIGEL®, whose benefits have been demonstrated by studies led by Harvard Medical School and Tufts Medical Center.4 This collagen blend also includes a patented form of hyaluronic acid (Mobilee®), which has a long record of use in the orthopedic world.
+Last but not least, type I collagen is also included to rebuild joints, boost resilience, and improve biomechanical joint properties, like stretching, bending and flexing.5

-Managing Chronic Inflammation
+Chronic Inflammation Treatment

 The one commonality in almost all cases of chronic inflammation is gut health.
 It is now widely accepted that the gut is responsible for at least 70% of our immunity.
-We have come a long way since I authored an article in 1987 titled, “RA and the link to leaky gut syndrome.”
+We have come a long way since I authored an article in 1987 titled, “RA and the Link to Leaky Gut Syndrome.”

-For chronic inflammation cases, the patient must be guided and supported in making lifestyle changes including AIFP, exercise, sleep, proper stress processing, and nutraceuticals.
+For chronic inflammation cases, the patient must be guided and supported in making lifestyle changes, including AIFP, exercise, sleep, proper stress processing and nutraceuticals.

 Besides collagen, if joint destruction is extensive, glucosamine sulfate needs to be employed to further enhance cartilage health.